tensorlayer/SRGAN/README.md

 python train.py
 ```

-🔥Just modify a line of code in **train.py**, easily change to any framework!
+🔥Modify a line of code in **train.py**, easily switch to any framework!

 ```python
 import os